truongd8593/mfix/USER_GUIDE.md

 ### Save As

-Saves the current project as a new filename.
+Saves the current project to a new directory and/or as a new filename.
+The project is then opened.

 ### Export Project

+Export the current project to a new directory and/or as a new filename.

 ### Settings

  - Style